mmiah00/finm32500_Assignments/README.md

 We also write OrderError handles specific issues during simulation processing.

 ## 'strategies.py'
-This module contains trading logic.
+This module contains the logic to get a desicion of "BUY" and "SELL".

 It features an abstract base class and concrete strategy implementations:

-Strategy: Abstract base class defining the interface for all trading strategies.

-Moving_average_crossover: Concrete strategy generating signals based on the crossover of short-term and long-term moving averages.
+Moving_average_crossover: Crossover of short-term and long-term moving averages.

-MomentumStrategy: A concrete strategy generating signals based on price momentum over a specified lookback period.
+MomentumStrategy: Price momentum over a specified lookback period.

-Translated with DeepL.com (free version)